heptarch/heptarch.github.io/drafts/demon.md

 through which she can see, like a finger pressed against the inside of a glass, the dark outlines of a shopfront on Chancery Lane.
 Ede & Ravenscroft.
-It blooms into color and light; her view is swept beneath the trefoiled architrave, past its juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.
+It blooms suddenly into color and light; her view is swept beneath the trefoiled architrave, past its juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.